How Population III Supernovae Determined the Properties of the First Galaxies: Numerical Method

+If we use the SAL IMF, 18 CC~SNe and 2 HNe are initialized in the halo.
+In the case of the HIR15 IMF, the halo contains 2 CC~SNe and 7 PI~SNe.
+We randomly distribute these SNRs throughout the halo.
 Gas densities in our halos marginally trace the NFW DM profiles because the gas is assumed to have already settled in the gravitational potential to some degree by the time we begin to evolve them.
 We consider two gas density profiles of $\rho(r) \sim r^{-1}$ and $\rho(r) \sim r^{0}$ in the halo to examine the effect of gas distribution formed during the assembly of mini halos.
 Furthermore, all density profiles are non-hydrostatic equilibrium.

 The halo is centered in a 10 kpc box with a 128$^3$ root grid with outflow boundary conditions.
 To resolve the structure of SNRs, we use up to 10 levels of AMR.
 The grid is flagged for refinement where the gas overdensity is 8$\rho_0 N^l$, where $\rho_0 =$ 1.673 $\times$ 10$^{-27}$ \gcc\ is the ambient density of the halo, $N =$ 8 is the refinement factor, and $l$ is the AMR level of the grid patch.
 In the densest regions, this procedure yields a maximum spatial resolution of 0.077 pc, which is sufficient to resolve the shell mergers between SNRs, and the central SF sites at later times.